6989 was completed in March 1948 at Swindon Works at a cost of £9,686.

 During the dying days of steam in September 1962, 6989 was taken off a goods train to replace the failed D1000 Western Enterprise, which was only nine months old at the time, on a Birmingham to Paddington express.
-In 1963 rescuing a Warship Class diesel heading the noon Penzance to Paddington Travelling Post Office.
+In 1963 it rescued a Warship Class diesel heading the noon Penzance to Paddington Travelling Post Office.

 6989 was withdrawn in June 1964 from Gloucester Horton Road shed, and sold to Woodham Brothers scrapyard on 17 July 1964 having done over 640,000 miles.
 6989 travelled to Barry scrapyard in the company of 6960 Raveningham Hall, 7F 53809 and 8f 48431 who have also been preserved.